danainjax/punks-front-end/NOTES.md

 Project build notes

-1. Diagram the 3 fetch calls needed

-3. C - create a new comment, like, or sale, create a new user
+Fetch calls:

-1. R - Read, Punks displaying on page, fetch to localhost:3000/punks/index
+[X] 1.
+R - Read, Punks displaying on page, fetch to localhost:3000/punks/index

+    2. C - create a new comment
+    Create a comment object on submit of button, pass the object to the fetch POST to the backend, then show the updated Punk card with comments

+    Create a User

+    Create a like

+    Create a Contract/Sale

-2. R - Read, Punks show page, fetch to localhost:3000/punks/id U - update a comment, like, or sale?
+    3. R - Read, Punks show page, fetch to localhost:3000/punks/id Coded the backend so that the json is rendered to punks/id Need to display the punk in a modal or some other manner so it takes center-stage

+    4. U - update a comment, like, or sale?
-D - delete a comment, like
+    5. D - delete a comment, like

-2. Decide on a second model, (likes, comments, etc. - pick 1 to start) User - Log In/password needed?
+B. Decide on a second model, (likes, comments, etc. - pick 1 to start)
-    Likes
-    Comments
-    Buy
-    Sell
-    Trade
-3. Code the second model to implement the has-many relationship
+    a.  ***Comments - currently working on Comments

+    b.
+User
+    c.
+Like
+    d.
+Buy/Sell/Trade/Contract

-4. Build an adpater/service class to handle the api calls.
+C. Build an adpater/service class to handle the api calls.
-5. Hit MVP asap, then refactor and branch to add each new feature.
+D. Hit MVP asap, then refactor and branch to add each new feature.
 One at a time.
-6. Add a Navbar
+E. Add a Navbar
-7. Add API data to show current crypto prices, ETH, bitcoin, etc with graphic and #
+F. Add API data to show current crypto prices, ETH, bitcoin, etc with graphic and #
-8. Add info pages, to show what CryptoPunks are and why they are important, define what a NFT is, etc. (Christie's article, NY Times article)
+G. Add info pages, to show what CryptoPunks are and why they are important, define what a NFT is, etc. (Christie's article, NY Times article)

 HTML
     1. Modal
     2. Flip card
     3. Background animation
     4. Nav bar

 Requirements: